BlueDotBrigade/weevil/Doc/Notes/Design/GherkinGuidance.md

 # Gherkin Guidance

 1. Clear and Concise Titles:
 	 - Scenario titles should focus on the functionality or behavior being tested rather than on specific examples or data.
-The titles should succinctly describe what is being tested in a general sense, making them clear and understandable to all stakeholders.
 	 - Titles should succinctly describe the functionality or behavior being tested without referencing specific data or examples.
 	 - Focus on what the system does, not on the specific data used in the test.
 	 - Avoid mentioning specific examples or data in the titles.
 	 - Use a consistent naming convention across all scenarios.

 Structured Steps (Given-When-Then):

-2. Consistent Terminology:
+1. Consistent Terminology:
 	 - Use the same terms to describe similar concepts (e.g., "records," "entries," "lines").
 	 - Enclose specific values or options in quotation marks for clarity.
-3. Avoid Ambiguity:
+2. Avoid Ambiguity:
 	 - Ensure that each step is unambiguous and precisely describes the action or expectation.
 	 - Avoid contradictory statements within the same scenario.
-4. Maintain Readability:
+3. Maintain Readability:
 	 - Use plain English that can be understood by all stakeholders.
 	 - Avoid technical jargon unless it's commonly accepted by the audience.
+4. Quotes
+	 - Use double quotes when referencing
+		  - specific onscreen text
+		  - file name
+		  - file path

 ## Given